 Carole has a proven track record of advising public and private entities in administrative and judicial proceedings on complex State aid and regulatory matters before the European Commission as well as before the Belgian and European courts.
 She also advises clients on the application of the EU Foreign Subsidy Regulation (FSR) and UK subsidy control regime.

 Carole has published many articles on State aid law and on the FSR, and contributes to conferences and seminars on a regular basis.
-She is a visiting lecturer at King’s College London on the FSR and at the Brussels School of Competition on the application of regulation and competition law (including State aid) in the railway sector.
-Carole gives trainings on State aid law at EFE, in Paris.
+She is a professor at the Brussels School of Competition on the application of regulation and competition law (including State aid) in the railway sector.
+Carole further gives lectures to King’s College London LLM students and trainings on State aid law at EFE, in Paris.
 She also acts as Academic Director of the European State aid Law Institute (EStALI).